ngxs-labs/entity-state/README.md

 The latter will cause errors if you try to `add` an entity with the same ID.
 The former two can always generate a new ID.

+You can also implement your own strategy by extending `IdGenerator`.

 ### `EntitySelector`